material-motion/material-motion/concepts/runtimes.md

 Constraints:

 - Must be able to efficiently enumerate all children in a consistent order.
+- Certain Plans may desire having one runtime child per target per Plan.
+Other Plans may desire having only one runtime child per target, for any number of Plans.

 ### Forwarding events to runtime children